kukko/web-wombat/README.md

 Initialize the `WombatServer` to listen on a port for requests.
 **callback**
 It's a function which will be called after the `WombatServer` started listening.
+### setUnsecure()
+It's disable the listening for secure connections.
+Must be called before init method.
+Basically `WombatServer` listening for secure connections too.
+### setSecure()
+It's enable the listening for secure connections.
+Must be called before init method.
+Basically `WombatServer` listening for secure connections too.
+To call this method, is only required if you previously called `setUnsecure` method.
 ### withDatabase()
 Configure `WombatServer` to load the database configuration and connect to the database on startup.
 ### withoutDatabase()